NitheshGoutham/youtube-data-harvesting-warehousing-using-streamlit/README.md

 # youtube-data-harvesting-warehousing-using-streamlit
-YouTube Data Harvesting and Warehousing using SQL and Streamlit 📘 Introduction
+YouTube Data Harvesting and Warehousing using SQL and Streamlit

+📘 Introduction

-The project about Building a simple dashboard or UI using Streamlit.
+-The project about Building a simple dashboard or UI using Streamlit.
-Retrieve YouTube channel data with the help of YouTube API.
+-Retrieve YouTube channel data with the help of YouTube API.
-Stored the data in SQL database(warehousing),with the help of XAMPP control panel. enabling querying of the data using SQL and Visualize the data within the Streamlit.
+-Stored the data in SQL database(warehousing),with the help of XAMPP control panel.
+-enabling querying of the data using SQL and Visualize the data within the Streamlit.

 Domain : 📱 Social Media

 🎨 Skills Takeaway :

 Python scripting, Data Collection, Streamlit, API integration, Data Management using SQL

 📘 Overview
 🌾Data Harvesting:
 Utilizing the YouTube API to collect data such as video details, channel information, playlists, and comments.

 📥 Data Storage:
-Setting up a local MySQL database using XAMPP.
+-Setting up a local MySQL database using XAMPP.
 Creating tables to store the harvested YouTube data.
 Using SQL scripts to insert the collected data into the database.
 📊 Data Analysis and Visualization: